theatrical + film

 I began my professional career at Disney, in special event costume design which covered parades and shows that were personalized according to the audiences, as opposed to long standing shows where the audience was essentially the same every night.
 This was the dawn of participatory theater in the late 1990's.

 founder, programatic and theatrical writer, artistic/creative director, illustrator, costume and product designer

 Lola's Lab offered a range of theatrical immersive programming.
-Over 40 original plays were presented paired with arts curriculum that allowed the audience to participate in the story, breaking the fourth wall. in For 7 years Lola's Lab offered live programs and over the last 5 we began to experiment with licensing our curriculum, and producing immersive video and podcasts called Heroes of Imagination.
+I wrote over 40 original plays were presented paired with arts curriculum that allowed the audience to participate in the story, breaking the fourth wall. in For 7 years Lola's Lab offered live programs and over the last 5 we began to experiment with licensing our curriculum, and producing immersive video and podcasts called Heroes of Imagination.

 VSA Arts - Kennedy Center

 writer, costume & set design

 VSA celebrates artists with disabilities.
 Every year, the VSA special event unites top performers and visual artists from around the world in a single show at the Kennedy Center in Washington DC.
 The show in which I collaborated, stared VIP's in politics and theater, Laura Bush, Ben Vereen, Ronan Tynan, and 125 professional artists.
 Creating this special was a complex project considering the international cast each with their own unique acomodations to incorporate.
 The production team planned for a year, never actually meeting the cast in person until the single rehearsal on the day before the show!
 Things had to be perfect!